 Focus will be given to actual situation analysis and applying current insurance, investment, retirement planning, and tax tools and concepts to a variety of case studies.
 Each area of insurance, investments, income taxation, retirement and employee benefits, and estate taxation will have at least two directly related case studies.
 Also, each student will complete two comprehensive problems.
-Prerequisite: FSMA 410 Estate Planning [3 credits]
+Prerequisite: FSMA 410 Estate Planning.
+Applied Learning [3 credits] [3 contact hour(s)]